neo4j/neo4j-python-driver/docs/source/driver.rst

 ``resolver``
 ------------

-A custom resolver function to use for DNS resolution.
+A custom resolver function to resolve host and port values ahead of DNS resolution.
 This function is called with a 2-tuple of (host, port) and should return an iterable of tuples as would be returned from ``getaddrinfo``.
+If no custom resolver function is supplied, the internal resolver moves straight to regular DNS resolution.

 For example::